istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 `istioctl` for auditing and customization purposes and can be found in the release tar in the `manifests` directory.
 `istioctl` can also use external charts rather than the compiled-in ones.
-To select external charts, set the `charts` flag to a local file system path:
+To select external charts, set the `manifests` flag to a local file system path:

 {{< text bash >}}
 $ istioctl install --manifests=manifests/